 - 4.2.1 Articles and communications in the press by a member to educate the public on taxation, audit and general financial matters is acceptable. - 4.2.2 Sponsoring Institute activities and displaying simple banner during such event is permissible. - 4.2.3 Sponsoring charitable events/ organizations that engage in social welfare e.g. health organizations, sports clubs and displaying simple banner during such event is permissible. - 4.2.4 Giving firm's promotional materials (diary, calendar etc.) in the firms' office.
-The material can have the firm's name is permissible. - 4.2.5 Paid announcements when opening a new office, changes in the membership of a firm and changes in the name or address is permissible.

-- 4.2.6 Putting a signpost giving directions to the firm's offices at the nearest junction to the firm's offices is permissible. - 4.2.7 Materials on social media can be used in the name of the firm or CA/RA subject to the Nepal Chartered Accountants Rules, 2061.
+The material can have the firm's name is permissible. - 4.2.5 Paid announcements when opening a new office, changes in the membership of a firm and changes in the name or address is permissible. - 4.2.6 Putting a signpost giving directions to the firm's offices at the nearest junction to the firm's offices is permissible. - 4.2.7 Materials on social media can be used in personal name but not in the name of firm or CA/RA.